astronomer/airflow-guides/guides/dynamic-tasks.md

 - You *can* use the results of an upstream task as the input to a mapped task (in fact, this is where the real flexibility comes with this feature).
 The only requirement is that the upstream task return a value in a dict or list form.
 If using traditional operators (not decorated tasks), the mapping values must be stored in XCom.
 - You *can* map over multiple parameters.
 This will result in a cross product with one task for each combination of parameters.
 - You *can* use the results of a mapped task as input to a downstream mapped task.
+- You *can* have a mapped task that results in no task instances (e.g. if your upstream task that generates the mapping values returns an empty list).
+In this case, the mapped task will be marked skipped, and downstream tasks will be run according to the trigger rules you set (by default, downstream tasks will also be skipped).
 - You *can't* map over all parameters.
 For example, `task_id`, `pool`, and many `BaseOperator` arguments are not mappable.

 For more high level examples of how to apply dynamic task mapping functions in different cases, check out the Airflow docs (LINK).